saberworks/vbulletin-archive/NOTES.md

 # FIXED

+- put stickies at the top, and a note about them being sticky
+- add redirect rule from root /vb3/ to /index.html
 - output redirect rules for nginx so old URLs can be redirected to the archive
 - paging code should go in a template
 - paging on posts inside a thread